qEEG Brain Map

 Does medication affect my Brain Map?

-They can.
-That is why it is important that you inform the neuro team at The Brain Wave Center if you start, stop, or make any changes to your medications.
+Yes!
+That is why it is important that you inform the neuro team at The Brain Wave Center if you start, stop, or make any changes to your medications at any time.

 Who reviews my map with me?